dhufe/hgylib/README.md

 Handling large files requires various changes and development steps

-- [x] Framentational reading of input data
+- [x] Fragmented read support for large input files
 - [x] Appending chunks of data to existing MATLAB variables by using libmatio (tested for 1D vectors and 2D matrices)
 - [x] Test sequencial read of large files with MATLAB (or at least h5py)
 - [ ] Rewrite the code in a parallel woring producer/consumer scheme using threads